Send the link below via email or IMCopy

 Food Safety Legislation

-In the UK we are governed by The Food Safety Act 1990, there have been updates to this law, these are know as amendments.
+In the UK we are governed by The Food Safety Act 1990.
+This is constantly amended and updated.

 The main responsibilities for all food businesses under the Act are:

 To ensure you do not include anything in food, remove anything from food or treat food in any way which means it would be damaging to the health of people eating it.

 To ensure that the food you serve or sell is of the nature, substance or quality which consumers would expect.

 To ensure that the food is labelled, advertised and presented in a way that is not false or misleading.

 This means that we have to make sure the food we produce is safe to eat and doesn't cause food poisoning.

 In order for us to understand how to stop the spread of bacteria we need to know what it is and what causes it.

 When does bacteria become harmful?